Pedro Kamata

-Pedro Kamata (born 6 September 1981) is a Congolese former professional footballer who played as a winger.
-Born in Angola, he made one appearance for the DR Congo national team.
+Pedro Kamata (born 6 September 1981) is a former professional footballer who played as a winger.
+Born in Angola, he represented France at youth level before making his DR Congo national team debut in 2010.

 Club career

 Kamata was born in Luanda, Angola.
 He started his career at Auxerre.
 He then joined FC Groningen in the summer of 2002, only to return to Ligue 2 in order to join Clermont Foot in January 2003.
 He then kept playing in Ligue 2 until he was signed by Legnano of Serie C2 in 2005.
 He helped the club to win promotion to Serie C1 in the summer of 2007.
 During the 2007–08 Serie C1 season, he was signed by Bari of Serie B, and went on to make his debut at Serie A level in 2009.

 In 2010, he was sold to A.C.
 Siena in co-ownership deal for €500,000.
 Siena also signed Filippo Carobbio for €500,000.
 The deals was part of Abdelkader Ghezzal's transfer to Bari.

 In June 2011 Siena and Bari made a pure player swap, which Carobbio, Kamata and Nicola Belmonte joined Siena outright, and Ghezzal joined Bari outright.